errael/astrology-castro/README.md

     ```
     `ex5` does `{ a += 1; } -3;` three times.
 The result of first two subtractions are thrown away, the last is the value of the `repeat(3)`.

-    _A prefix notation predence/parenthesis free language can be nice._
+    _A prefix notation predence/parenthesis free language can be nice and does have advantages._